RFA0608/QQS3C/README.md

         ``` bash
           make
         ```
-     7. If you see a file called "ctrl_arx_enc" then you are done and ready to write the following in the CMD window and press enter
+     7. If you see a file called "ctrl_arx_enc" then you are done and ready to write the following in the bash window and press enter
         ``` bash
           ./ctrl_arx_enc
         ```